jahilldev/astro-auto-load/README.md

 - **Only works in SSR mode** (not static builds)
 - **Loaders run on every request** - Consider adding your own caching layer for frequently accessed data
-- **Loaders cannot access props** - Loaders execute at the middleware level (before components render), so they only have access to the `LoaderContext` object (route params, URL, request).
+- **Loaders cannot access props** - Loaders execute at the middleware level (before components render), so they only have access to the `Context` object (route params, URL, request).

 ### Server Islands